cotes2020/jekyll-theme-chirpy/_posts/en/2024-08-06-homeserver.md

 ### Update and backup

-I also have Watchtower to always keep all my services updated and benefits from the latest security fix and features.
-Every night, it downloads the latest versions and replaces them if an update is available.
+I also have Watchtower, which keeps all of my services up to date and provides me with the most recent security fixes and features.
+Every night, it downloads and replaces the most recent versions if an update is available.

-And because sometimes an update or a storage drive can fail, I use a service to do a periodic backup.
-Every night, it will save all the server configurations and some data in an encrypted archive file.
-This archive is then saved on my 1 TO hard drive and on an AWS cloud storage server.
-A retention policy of 7 days makes sure to not bloat the backup storage by removing the oldest backup archives.
+And, because an update or a storage drive can fail at any time, I use a backup service on a regular basis.
+Every night, it saves all server configurations and data to an encrypted archive file.
+This archive is then saved to both my 1 TO hard drive and an AWS cloud storage server.
+A 7-day retention policy ensures that backup storage does not become bloated by removing the oldest backup archives.

 > Find the docker-volume-backup service here : [https://github.com/offen/docker-volume-backup](https://github.com/offen/docker-volume-backup).
 {: .prompt-tip }